Here is all the relevant information regarding the beautiful island of Gozo!

 Italian is also widely spoken.

-Through the ages, many foreign words, particularly English and Italian, have become part of the language.
-English, which is also an official language, is widely and fluently spoken and is the language of international business.
+Through the ages, many foreign words, particularly English, Italian and French ones, also became part of the language.
+English is Malta's official language after Maltese, which means it is widely and fluently spoken and is the language of international business.

-What is surprising is that the islanders managed to retain a unique language in face of so many others brought by various powers over the centuries.
-Maltese was largely only a spoken language until the latter half of the 19th century when its grammatical rules were defined and written down.
+Surprisingly, nationals have managed to retain the unique language in face of so many others brought by various powers over the centuries.
+Throughout the centuries, Maltese was mainly spoken.
+However, from the second half of the 19th century, its grammatical rules were defined and written down, and it became an official written language as well.

-For non-native speakers trying to learn Malti, the most awkward sound is similar to the Arabic q - an almost silent, but difficult to master, glottal stop.
-If you are interested in learning Maltese, several language schools on the islands run courses in Maltese for non-native speakers.
+For non-native speakers trying to learn Maltese, the most awkward sound is similar to the Arabic q - an almost silent, but difficult to master, glottal stop.
+If you are interested in learning Maltese, several language schools on the islands run courses for non-native speakers.

-Banking hours usually are between 8.30 a.m. and 12.30 p.m.
-Mondays to Fridays; they are open until 11.30 a.m. on Saturdays.
+Banking hours are usually between 8.30 a.m. and 13:00 p.m from Monday to Saturdays.
 Some banks are open to the public for longer hours.
-Opening hours change for the winter and summer seasons.
-Foreign exchange facilities are available at the International Airport on a 24-hour basis all year round.
+Opening hours change from Winter to Summer.
+Foreign exchange facilities are available at the Malta International Airport on a 24-hour basis all year round.
 There are also a number of automated foreign exchange machines scattered around the islands as well at automated teller machines (ATMs).
-Also, a number of exchange brokers operate on the islands.
+Furthermore, a number of exchange brokers operate on the islands.

 The following banks operate in Malta and Gozo:

-Access, American Express, Carte Blanche, Diners Club International, Master Card and Visa are accepted by most hotels and restaurants and a good number of retail outlets.
+Access, American Express, Carte Blanche, Diners Club International, Master Card, Visa and Revolut are accepted by most hotels and restaurants and a good number of retail outlets.
 Card-holders should check with their credit/charge card company for details on merchant acceptability and other services that may be available.

 Shopping in Gozo

 All shopping arcades and shops in Gozo are situated in very central places and visitors may easily reach these localities either by private or public transport.
-Shops are open daily from 08.30hrs to 12.00hrs and from 16.00hrs to 19.00hrs.
-Shopping malls in Gozo located in the capital city Victoria are Duke Shopping Mall & Arcadia Shopping Mall
+Shops are open daily until 19.00hrs.
+There are two shopping malls in Gozo which are located in the capital city Victoria.
+These are the Duke Shopping Mall and Arcadia Shopping Mall.

-In commercial areas frequented by tourists however, most shops remain open until approximately 10.00 pm.
-The shops in these localities offer all that customers may need such as food, fashionable clothes for all types of occasions and clients, souvenirs, shoes, hifi equipment and household accessories.
+Shops throughout Gozo offer all that customers may need such as food, fashionable clothes for all types of occasions, souvenirs, shoes, equipment and household accessories.
 Shops are not open on Sundays and public holidays.

-There is an open-air market, open Monday to Saturday, in Victoria the capital city of Gozo.
+There is an open-air market, open Monday to Saturday, in Victoria that operates until 1pm.

-Another open-air market, is open on Wednesdays from 7.00 a.m till noon.
+Another open-air market, is open on Wednesdays from 7am till 12pm.

 The dates are the following:

 Go plc provides a 24-hour international telephone, telex and facsimile service at its St George's Branch.
 A similar service is available from the Valletta Branch in South Street.
 However, the service is only available during office hours and from Mondays to Saturdays.
-The services of overseas telephone calls, telex and facsimile, are available from Maltacom's Branch Offices at Bisazza Street and Plaza Shopping Complex in Sliema, Malta International Airport , at Qawra and at St Paul's Bay.
-These Branch Offices are open daily between 8.00 am and 10.30 pm.
+The services of overseas telephone calls, telex and facsimile, are available from Maltacom's Branch Offices at Bisazza Street and Plaza Shopping Complex in Sliema, Malta International Airport, Qawra and St Paul's Bay.
+These Branch offices are open daily.

-There are 520 card phones in Malta and Gozo in the streets, public areas, Malta International Airport , Maltacom branches and tourist frequented areas.
+There are 520 card phones in Malta and Gozo in public areas, the Malta International Airport, Maltacom branches and tourist frequented areas.
 At least one card phone in each village of Malta and Gozo is available.
 Phone cards are on sale from Maltacom Branches, HSBC Bank branches, Post Office branches and over 400 other retail outlets, which display the Telecard sign.

 Important telephone numbers: